-As their name implies, these addresses are not assigned to a single person but to an entire department at a company, such as info@company or sales@company.
-You’d think that this means your message is sent to each person in that company’s department.
+As their name implies, these addresses are not assigned to a single person but to an entire department at a company, such as [email protected] or [email protected] You’d think that this means your message is sent to each person in that company’s department.
 In reality, it’s more than likely that the account is manned by a single person-- or a few people-- who screen emails and determine their relevance.
 Open rates may be lower than usual, so it’s best to leave these addresses alone.

 These wily inboxes may be real, but their purpose is to catch spammers in the act.
 Set up using valid, active email servers and designed to avoid detection, spam traps have a sleeper effect on your campaign-- which is to say, you won’t know you’re taking a hit until it’s too late.

 An email verification service such as NeverBounce is a reliable way to find spam traps.
 Typically, you won’t realize that anything is wrong on your own.

 How to validate an email address syntax with NeverBounce